backstage/backstage/plugins/catalog-backend-module-msgraph/report.api.md

 import { Config } from '@backstage/config';
 import { EntityProvider } from '@backstage/plugin-catalog-node';
 import { EntityProviderConnection } from '@backstage/plugin-catalog-node';
+import { ExtensionPoint } from '@backstage/backend-plugin-api';
 import { GroupEntity } from '@backstage/catalog-model';
+import { GroupTransformer as GroupTransformer_2 } from '@backstage/plugin-catalog-backend-module-msgraph';
 import { LocationSpec } from '@backstage/plugin-catalog-common';
 import { LoggerService } from '@backstage/backend-plugin-api';
 import * as MicrosoftGraph from '@microsoft/microsoft-graph-types';
+import { OrganizationTransformer as OrganizationTransformer_2 } from '@backstage/plugin-catalog-backend-module-msgraph';
+import { ProviderConfigTransformer as ProviderConfigTransformer_2 } from '@backstage/plugin-catalog-backend-module-msgraph';
 import { Response as Response_2 } from 'node-fetch';
 import { SchedulerService } from '@backstage/backend-plugin-api';
 import { SchedulerServiceTaskRunner } from '@backstage/backend-plugin-api';
 import { SchedulerServiceTaskScheduleDefinition } from '@backstage/backend-plugin-api';
 import { TokenCredential } from '@azure/identity';
 import { UserEntity } from '@backstage/catalog-model';
+import { UserTransformer as UserTransformer_2 } from '@backstage/plugin-catalog-backend-module-msgraph';

+// @public
+const catalogModuleMicrosoftGraphOrgEntityProvider: BackendFeature;
+export default catalogModuleMicrosoftGraphOrgEntityProvider;

 // @public
 export function defaultGroupTransformer(